The Schatzkammer (Imperial Treasury) houses the crown jewels. Literally crowns and jewels. And much more. But what are the bits to look out for?

 Exhibits like this rather-impressive headwear provide a direct link to the past.
 A link made even more tangible when the items on display also appear in old paintings hanging nearby.

-- The garments associated with the chivalric Order of the Golden Fleece, including an original chain of the order from the mid-15th century
+And the robes associated with the chivalric Order of the Golden Fleece, including an original chain of the order from the mid-15th century, seem to live in a mist of myth and legend.
+These are part of many treasures from the rich Burgundian scion of the early Habsburg dominions.

 - A 1641 vessel made from a 2,680 carat emerald

-- The 1687 Hyacinth “la Bella”, a huge garnet the size of a goose egg
+- The 1687 Hyacinth “la Bella”: a huge garnet the size of a goose egg

 - An 1818/19 rose bush made of gold